 Oceti Sakowin Camp is an historical gathering to protect water and sacred places threatened by the Dakota Access Pipeline.
-The image was photographed on Thanksgiving Day when 200.000 "Water Protectors" peacefully protested against police and armed militia hired by the pipeline builders.
+The image was photographed on Thanksgiving Day when 200,000 "Water Protectors" peacefully protested against police and armed militia hired by the pipeline builders.
 The Cheyenne River Sioux Tribe helped Anne to create the Shrine.

 Water pollution is a most serious ecological threat.
-There is hope that with peaceful protests as the one at Standing rock we will learn to better protect our blue gold.
-The shield of the Cheyenne River Sioux Tribe protects the TimeShrine as a symbol of hope but also as a strong warning.
+There is hope that with peaceful protests like the one at Standing Rock we will learn to better protect our blue gold.
+The shield of the Cheyenne River Sioux Tribe protects the TimeShrine as a symbol of hope, but also as a strong warning.

 There are an estimated 65 million refugees in the world today, the highest level ever recorded, and half of them are children.
-The Shrine comprises parts of refugee boats and items found inside them.
+The TimeShrine is comprised of parts of refugee boats and items found inside them.
 Anne photographed this installation shortly before the first cyclone in the history of Lampedusa hit the island.

 Anne created the TimeShrine with clothes of refugees and chrysanthemums to honor the tens of thousands who died crossing the Mediterranean.
 7 billion people will live in cities by 2050.
 By then 700 million climate refugees may be on the move.
 Without a solution for climate change no militarized walls will protect one part of the population from the other.

 The TimeShrine was created on one of the last Rhino Sanctuaries in Africa.
 Each mound of stones marks the burial plot of a rhino killed by poachers on sanctuary grounds.
-Wildlife conservancy such as Ol Pejeta, work with local communities to provide better education, healthcare and infrastructure for the next generation of wildlife guardians.
+Wildlife conservancies, such as Ol Pejeta, work with local communities to provide better education, healthcare and infrastructure for the next generation of wildlife guardians.

 Nubra Valley, on the border between India and Pakistan, was once on the ancient silk route.
 Today conflict over ownership of the Siachen Glacier has made it a military zone.
 The image includes desert roses and Bactrian camels, descendants of the ones Marco Polo left behind.